 This paper is organized as follows.
-In Section \ref{sec:prelims} we recall some preliminary notions from relative homological algebra which are important in the study of balance, such as relative homological dimensions, left and right approximations, cotorsion pairs and relative (co)generators.
-Section \ref{sec:rel_Ext_functors} is devoted to recall the concepts of proper resolutions and relative derived functors of Hom, along with some of their properties, within a very general framework.
-The main results are presented in Section \ref{sec:main}.
-First, we present in Definition \ref{def:balanced_pair} the concept of balanced pairs $(\mcX,\mcY)$ relative to a pair $(\tilde{\mcX},\tilde{\mcY})$ of classes of objects in an abelian category $\mcA$.
-This is a relativization of the original concept proposed by Chen \cite{Chen}.
-These pairs are sources for relative derived functors of Hom with domain in $\tilde{\mcX} \times \tilde{\mcY}$ (see Proposition \ref{CriterioBalance}).
+In Section \ref{sec:prelims} we recall some preliminary notions from relative homological algebra, such as relative homological dimensions, left and right approximations, cotorsion pairs and relative (co)generators.
+Section \ref{sec:rel_Ext_functors} is devoted to recall the concepts of proper resolutions and relative derived functors of $\Hom_{\mcA}(-,\sim)$, along with some of their properties.
+The main results of this paper are presented in Section \ref{sec:main}.
+First, we present in Definition \ref{def:balanced_pair} the concept of balanced pairs $(\mcX,\mcY)$ relative to a pair $(\tilde{\mcX},\tilde{\mcY})$ of classes of objects in $\mcA$.
+This is a relativization of the original concept proposed by Chen in \cite{Chen}.
+These pairs are sources for relative derived functors of $\Hom_{\mcA}(-,\sim)$ with domain in $\tilde{\mcX} \times \tilde{\mcY}$ (see Proposition \ref{CriterioBalance}).
 Later, in Definition \ref{balanced-couple} we define balanced systems $[(\mcX,\omega); (\nu,\mcY)]$ of pairs of classes of objects in $\mcA$ with respect to a couple $[(\mcX',\mcX''); (\mcY'',\mcY')]$.
 These collect sufficient conditions for $(\mcX,\mcY)$ to be an admissible balanced pair relative to $(\overline{\mathsf{L}}_\mcX(\mcX',\mcX''),\overline{\mathsf{R}}^{\mcY}(\mcY'',\mcY'))$ (see Proposition \ref{tripleKer-ex}), where $\overline{\mathsf{L}}_\mcX(\mcX',\mcX'')$ is formed by the objects in $\mcX$ or those $M \in \mcX''$ admitting a proper left $\mcX$-resolution with cycles in $\mcX'$ (and $\overline{\mathsf{R}}^{\mcY}(\mcY'',\mcY')$ is defined dually).
-Later on we shall focus on a particular type of balanced systems called strongly finite (Definition \ref{def:sfbs}).
-These are balanced systems $[(\mcX,\omega);(\nu,\mcY)]$ with respect to $[(\omega^\wedge,\mcX^\wedge); (\nu^\vee,\mcY^\vee)]$.
-We give some basic examples and characterizations for this concept, which will help us to construct more elaborated examples and applications in Section \ref{sec:applications}.
-We show how to induce a strongly finite balanced system in the category of chain complexes from such a system in the ground abelian category $\mcA$.
-This method will bring to the category of chain complexes over a ring the examples of balance for Hom by the classes of Gorenstein (Ding) projective and injective modules.
-We also recover a result by Sather-Wagstaff, Sharif and White \cite{SeanWhite10} concerning balanced for Hom by the classes of $C$-Gorenstein projective and $\Hom(C,D)$-Gorenstein injective modules over a commutative Cohen-Macaulay ring with a dualizing module $D$ and a semidualizing module $C$.
+We also provide examples of balanced systems in relative Gorenstein homological algebra, and provide equivalences that characterize the balance of Hom by relative Gorenstein modules via the existence of certain balanced systems.
+Later on we shall focus on a particular type of balanced systems called finite and strong finite (Definition \ref{finite-balanced-system}).
+We give some basic examples and characterizations for these concepts, which will help us to construct more elaborated examples and applications in Section \ref{sec:applications}.
+We show how to induce, from a strong finite balanced system in the ground category $\mcA$, a balanced system of the same sort in the category of chain complexes of objects in $\mcA$.
+This method will bring to the category of chain complexes over a ring the examples of balance of Hom by the classes of Gorenstein (Ding) projective and injective modules.
+We also recover a result of Sather-Wagstaff, Sharif and White \cite{SeanWhite10} concerning balance of Hom by the classes of $C$-Gorenstein projective and $\Hom(C,D)$-Gorenstein injective modules over a commutative Cohen-Macaulay ring with a dualizing module $D$ and a semidualizing module $C$.
 Other situations of balance regarding Gorenstein flat quasi-coherent sheaves and virtually Gorenstein rings are analyzed as well.